How to Prepare for the Oregon Foster Care Home Study

 How long does the full home study process take?

-From the first SAFE interview session to a completed home study report, the process typically takes 4 to 12 weeks depending on your district's capacity, your certifier's caseload, and how quickly follow-up items are resolved.
-Districts under high caseload pressure — which includes several Oregon districts currently — may take longer.
-Applicants who are fully prepared for both the physical inspection and the SAFE interviews move through the process faster than those who require follow-up remediation.
+From the first SAFE interview session to a completed home study report, timing depends on your district's capacity, your certifier's caseload, and how quickly follow-up items are resolved; it may take several weeks or longer.
+Applicants who are fully prepared for both the physical inspection and the SAFE interviews may avoid follow-up remediation.

 Get Your Free Oregon Foster Care Quick-Start Checklist